DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 - overtime payment to the mentor, if they are training outside normal working hours (teacher workload should be carefully considered in such cases)
 - paying for any costs that come from reducing a mentor’s other responsibilities so they have time to train

-This funding applies to early adopter schools that:
+This funding applies to schools that:

 - offer placements to ITT trainees, including special schools, pupil referral units, independent schools, early years settings and further education organisations
 - have mentors working with ITT trainees who started or returned to their training at any time between 1 September 2024 and 31 May 2025 (1 June 2024 for apprenticeship trainees)